 Labor Relations Representative Jobs in USA with Visa Sponsorship

 Labor Relations Representatives develop and implement employee relations policies, mediate workplace disputes, and ensure compliance with labor laws.
-H-1B sponsorship is common for this role given the specialized knowledge of labor regulations and collective bargaining required.
+H-1B visa sponsorship is common for this role given the specialized knowledge of labor regulations and collective bargaining required.
 Many positions require a bachelor's degree in human resources, labor relations, or business administration.
 For detailed occupation requirements, see the O*NET profile.

 See All Labor Relations Representative Jobs